 Surely you will notice those details or imperfections that you have become accustomed to and that you don’t even notice, but that can cause a bad impression, such as: cracks, dirty walls, unfinished garden, furniture needing cleaning or minor touches, mosaics and dirty stones, littering, etc., etc.

 The exterior of the house or apartment is just as or more important than the interior.
 An unpleasant first impression negatively affects the rest of the visit.

-You can also enjoy the photo report of your home (if you don't have it, do it yourself) and calmly, watch the photos on the computer.
+You can also enjoy the photo report of your home (if you don't have it, do it yourself) and calmly, watch the photos on your computer.
 Your look will certainly be different and imperfections will be detected more quickly.
-If you have the help of a real estate consultant to assist you in selling, ask for your opinion and listen to their advice.
+If you have the help of a real estate consultant to assist you in selling, ask for his/her opinion and listen to their advice.

 If you come to the conclusion that some maintenance interventions are necessary, remember that your cost is likely to have a positive effect on the final sale price, multiplying your gain by 2 or 3, compared to the cost of the intervention.
 Increase your profit and save on the time the property may take to sell.